Building and Deploying Applications

 Do not specify the https port (443), you need the http port.
 The system automatically proxies traffic to your applications via https through the dedicated address.

 How do I find out which port my application listens on?
-Usually you can find this information either from the logs of the running application, or you'll need to check your application's settings, or search online.
+Usually you can find this information either from the logs of the running application, or you'll need to check the Web Address tab, or search online.

 Example of getting an address in pictures:

-1. Go to the Ports tab and click the plus button
+1. Go to the Web Address tab and click the Open access button

 2. Select the connection type, specify the required port and click Add